 Wife and kids strolling around Celje center to find a nice restaurant.
 We did.
 Photo: Casper Molenaar, 29th of July 2018

 My oldest son with the statue of globetrotter and writer Alma Maksimilijana Karlin in front of the impressive Celjski Dom and a fountain on Krekov trg.
-Karlin, born in Celje in 1889, just two years older than Kurt Hielscher, studied languages in Graz, London and Paris, and became familiar with 11 languages next to her mother tongue: German.
+Karlin, born in Celje in 1889, just eight years younger than Kurt Hielscher, studied languages in Graz, London and Paris, and became familiar with 11 languages next to her mother tongue: German.
 She traveled the Middle-East, South-America and mainly Asia in between 1919 and 1928.
 Karlin became one of the most famous and most admired European travel writers.
 In "Einsame Weltreise" Karlin describes the first four years of her travels.
 She travels with her Erika typewriter in her luggage to South America, from there via California and Hawaii to Japan, the declared destination of her trip, and to China.

 Karlin was nominated by Selma Lagerlöf for the Nobel Prize in Literature.